serviceengineerops/serviceengineeropsws/contact.md

 bodyClass: page-contact
 ---

 We are glad to have communication during work time below.
-For active projects working time is settled individually in PO.
+For active projects working time is settled individually according to PO conditions.

 | Day       | UTC TIME        |
 | --------- | --------------- |